Gajendrapatel09/DevDetective/README.md

 <!-- Dev Detective, finds github details of users by providing github username.
 It Uses Github API to fetch user details and Integrated with Dark mode . -->

 Initialise project using live server.

+Dev Detective, finds github details of users by providing github username. <br/> It Uses Github API to fetch user details.